SaramagoLatin Noir moodboard

 Susana Baca

-Enters Saramago as: a deeper Latin body beneath the noir surface.
+Enters as: A deeper Latin body beneath the noir surface.

 LD